R101 (South Africa): Gauteng and Limpopo

-A section of the R101 in Gauteng and Limpopo provinces connects Johannesburg with Polokwane via Pretoria, Bela Bela and Mokopane.
+The section of the R101 in Gauteng and Limpopo provinces connects Johannesburg with Polokwane via Pretoria, Bela Bela and Mokopane.

-It begins in the northern part of Johannesburg.
-It comes from Johannesburg Central in the south as Louis Botha Avenue (designated as the M11) and at the R55 junction near Woodmead, the M11 becomes the R101.
-Continuing northwards, it meets the R564 and continues as Pretoria Main Road (later Old Pretoria Main Road) (east of the parallel Ben Schoeman Freeway, which is designated as the N1), passes through Midrand, and becomes the Old Johannesburg Road south of Centurion (where it crosses to the west of the Ben Schoeman Freeway, which is still designated as the N1).
+It begins in Sandton, north of Johannesburg.
+It comes from Johannesburg Central in the south as Louis Botha Avenue (designated as the M11) and at the R55 (Woodmead Road) junction near Woodmead, the M11 becomes the R101.
+Continuing northwards, the R101 meets the R564 and continues as Pretoria Main Road (later Old Pretoria Main Road) (east of the parallel Ben Schoeman Freeway, which is designated as the N1) to leave Sandton and enter Midrand, where it bypasses the Midrand CBD, Halfway House Estate and Grand Central Airport before meeting the R562 (Olifantsfontein Road; Winnie Madikizela-Mandela Road) in the suburb of Randjespark.
+It then leaves the City of Johannesburg Metropolitan Municipality and enters the City of Tshwane Metropolitan Municipality.

-It then passes through the western side of Centurion (where it meets the north-eastern terminus of the R114 Route), later changing names again to Jan Smuts Drive in Pretoria, where it merges with the northern endpoint of the Ben Schoeman Freeway (which is now labelled as the N14) at Kgosi Mampuru Street (formerly Potgieter Street), just after the Voortrekker Monument.
+Its continues as the Old Johannesburg Road through the southern part of Centurion (where it crosses to the west of the Ben Schoeman Freeway, which is still designated as the N1).
+It then flies over the N14 highway and passes through the western side of Centurion (where it meets the north-eastern terminus of the R114 route) before changing names again to Jan Smuts Drive in Pretoria, where it merges with the northern endpoint of the Ben Schoeman Freeway (which is now labelled as the N14) at Kgosi Mampuru Street (formerly Potgieter Street), just after the Voortrekker Monument.

-It proceeds northwards through Pretoria Central as Kgosi Mampuru Street (one-way street) (and as Sophie de Bruyn Street, formerly Schubart Street, southwards up to the N14 Ben Schoeman Freeway), intersecting with the R104 Road during this time.
-It then meets the M4 Metropolitan Route (which connects to Hartbeespoort) before meeting the M22 Metropolitan Route.
+It proceeds northwards through Pretoria Central as Kgosi Mampuru Street (one-way street) (and as Sophie de Bruyn Street, formerly Schubart Street, southwards up to the N14 Ben Schoeman Freeway), intersecting with the R104 road during this time.
+It then meets the M4 metropolitan route (which connects to Hartbeespoort) before meeting the M22 metropolitan route.
 It becomes co-signed with the M22 eastwards up to a junction with Paul Kruger Street.
 While co-signed with the M22, it is Boom Street eastwards to Paul Kruger Street and Bloed Street westwards from Paul Kruger Street (one-way-streets).

 As Paul Kruger Street, the R101 goes north, passing the Pretoria Zoo, through Capital Park and Mayville.
-Just after Mayville, the R101 is co-signed with the M1 Metropolitan Route until the next junction, where the R101 becomes Lavender Road, the road separating Wonderboom South and Annlin West, via a right turn.
-At the next junction with Steve Biko Road (M5 Metropolitan Route's northern terminus), Lavender Road divides into Lavender Road West (for vehicles heading north, by way of a left turn) and Lavender Road East (for vehicles heading south) for about 1 km up to the junction with the R513 East (Sefako Makgatho Drive, formerly Zambezi Drive), where it becomes one road again northwards.
+Just after Mayville, the R101 is co-signed with the M1 metropolitan route until the next junction, where they meet the R513 route.
+Here, the M1 remains as Paul Kruger Street northwards (co-signed with the R513 West) while the R101 becomes Lavender Road, the road separating Wonderboom and Annlin West, via a right turn (co-signed with the R513 East).
+At the next junction with Steve Biko Road (M5 metropolitan route's northern terminus), Lavender Road divides into Lavender Road West (for vehicles heading north, by way of a left turn) and Lavender Road East (for vehicles heading south) for about 1 km up to the junction with Sefako Makgatho Drive (formerly Zambezi Drive), where the R513 becomes Sefako Makgatho Drive eastwards and the R101 remains as Lavender Road northwards (no-longer a one-way street).